slerpyyy/bytesort/README.md

 ```

 ### Runtime Complexity
-Both the generation of the histogram and the generation of the final string scale linearly to the length of the original string.
+Both the generation of the histogram and the generation of the final string scale linearly with the length of the original string.
 As both processes run in sequence, the runtime of the entire sorting algorithm is proportional to n + n = 2n, which means histogram sort takes O(n) time.

 ## Building
 On Linux, you can build this program by running the following command: